howest-mct/2023-2024-projectone-ctai-ViolettaNguyen1/Docs/Feedforward.md

 This is the feedback on my questions.

 - Feedback 1: If using wood: cut holes in the buttom, put the wooden stick through and either glue or nail down the end.
 Other way to approach the maker skills part is to change the wood planks to plastic planks: there is a shortage of thin wood at the IDC shop, and also if I make my current sketch from plastic, I would not need to search for another way to make legs more stable.
 It is possible to use the lasercutter for thin plastic that is available at the IDC shop.
 Brecht and Halles (people from the IDC shop) can help me with lasercutting, but it is better to go there with a bigger group of people so that they do not need to explain the same stuff over and over again for different people.
 During the lunch break, the shop is either closed or hosted by students: better not to go there then.

+## Conversation 6 (Date: 0/706/2024)

+Lecturer: Pieter-Jan Beeckman

+Questions for this conversation:

+- Question 1: How can I optimize the start of the application (when the window with the videos is downloading)?
+- Question 2: How can I make the program work faster (process the frames faster)?

+This is the feedback on my questions.

+- Feedback 1: It is just the model being uploaded, nothing much can be done with it.

+- Feedback 2: Preprocess the video!
+Save the video with the detected pose key points and list with kypoints xy position.
+Then just capture the video from the webcam.